diffkemp/diffkemp/README.md

     ninja
     cd ..

-    pip install -e .
+    pip install .

-The DiffKemp binary is then located in `bin/diffkemp`.
+The Diffkemp executable should then be available in your `PATH`, depending on your `pip` configuration.

 For running the result viewer, it is necessary to have installed:
 * Node.js (>= 14.x)